 Anthony has studied Buddhist texts and Pali language through self-study and formally at the Buddhist University in Yangon for 30 years.
 He has compiled a selection of 1000 Pali text passages detailing the profound insights of the Buddha on the nature of reality.
 The book is titled Sahassapalisuttanta.

 He returned to Thailand in 2013, and at the request of Ven.
 Ajahn Poh (Abbot of Suan Mokkh) led popular meditation retreats for thousands of meditators at Wat Kow Tham Insight Meditation Centre until November 2016.
 A book of transcribed talks from these retreats is available on this website.

 To support Anthony’s personal expenses please consider becoming a Patron:

 Koh Phangan in the preseent moment

 Anthony is currently raising funds, supervising construction and leading vipassana retreats at Indriya Retreat.
 The construction of 30 small meditation huts is ongoing.
-Vipassana retreats are held each month, although the Covid-19 pandemic has recently disrupted the regularity of retreats.
+Vipassana retreats are held each month.
 Contact for details of the next retreat.